rollup/rollupjs.org/guide/en/999-big-list-of-options.md

 #### manualChunks *`--manualChunks`*

-`{ [chunkAlias: string]: String[] }` allows creating custom shared commmon chunks.
+`{ [chunkAlias: String]: String[] }` allows creating custom shared commmon chunks.
 Provides an alias for the chunk and the list of modules to include in that chunk.
 Modules are bundled into the chunk along with their dependencies.
 If a module is already in a previous chunk, then the chunk will reference it there.
+Modules defined into chunks this way are considered to be entry points that can execute independently to any parent importers.

 #### optimizeChunks *`--optimizeChunks`*